Norris Institute

 How does Norris Institute spend its money?

 Norris Institute directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Norris Institute tax-deductible?